 You can either use stainless steel skewer sticks (affiliate link) or bamboo skewers (affiliate link).
 If using bamboo skewers, make sure to soak the sticks in a container with cold water for 20-30 minutes for easy threading.

-Other Chicken Recipes from the blog:
+Other Chicken Recipes on the blog:

 Chicken Kabobs with Vegetables